rammkripa/weed/README.md

 devtools::install_github("rammkripa/weed")
 ```

-## Example
+# Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows a common `weed` workflow:

 # Loading the Data